tonethar/IGME-330-Master/notes/demo-php-web-service.md

 ### I-B. The *client* code (Node.js JavaScript)

 - You can create a node project like we did here - [node-and-web-services-2.md](./node-and-web-services-2.md) - and run this code.
-It will call the web service and print out a random joke:
+- **SUCCESS!** - It will call the web service and print out a random joke:

 ```
 ***The joke is:***